-Corporate, Venture, IPOs, and M&A: Represent FinTech companies in the negotiation of venture financings; initial public offerings; mergers, stock, and asset acquisitions; and other transactions involving changes in corporate control.
-Also advise on general corporate matters, SEC reporting and compliance, and the issuances of registered and exempt securities.
+Corporate, Venture, IPOs, and M&A: Our experience spans all sides of a deal—FinTech companies: Negotiating venture financings, IPOs, mergers, stock, asset acquisitions and other transactions involving changes in corporate control; and advising on general corporate matters, SEC reporting and compliance, and the issuances of registered and exempt securities.
+Banks, investment managers and funds serving as strategic investors and financial investors: Negotiating investments in, loans to and acquisitions of FinTech companies.

 Vendor Contracting and Management: Advise FinTech firms and financial services firms and their vendor counterparties on negotiating and drafting commercial agreements, including data centers, data security firms, and regulatory technology (RegTech) service providers, and with compliance and oversight programs pursuant to regulatory requirements.